 Anyone who has grown up around a common TV screen knows, at least in theory, that there are rivers of garbage you can filter into your head around the clock.
 You can, literally, place yourself in front of flickering broadcast images and sounds that degrade your humanity, and atrophy your IQ at the same time.
 (What a novelty!)
 But having grown up in an era when there were only three major TV networks, having witnessed the .com revolution, and now seeing the explosion of personal media on a massive scale, I can’t help but conclude that too much of a good thing quickly becomes a very bad thing.

-But we’re not total luddites.
-We have a Roku stick which gives us some great documentaries, along with a number surprisingly high quality crowd-sourced independent movies, plus some mainstream shows from outlets like the BBC that are up to standard.
+But we’re not total Luddites.
+We have a Roku stick which gives us some great documentaries, along with a number of surprisingly high-quality crowd-sourced independent movies, plus some mainstream shows from outlets like the BBC that are up to standard.
 It also helps us save a ton of money, as I understand a cable bill can be upwards of $200 per month.
-So at a certain point less really is more, especially when it comes to spending your precious life time – a limited gift from God – on simply sitting there, just watching something.
+So at a certain pointless really is more, especially when it comes to spending your precious lifetime – a limited gift from God – on simply sitting there, just watching something.
 We were never born to be spectators in life!

 I want to be deeply moved by the videos I see, and I don’t mean moved to vomit.
 I don’t like gross ideas like the human centipede, because that is degrading to human beings.
 I don’t enjoy the Fail Blog compilations of people smashing their heads on concrete, because they coax the viewer to laugh at the pain of others.
 So much of what’s out there is just not worth the time because you – yes, you – are better than that.
 You are a person made in God’s image, after all.